aravindmunna/hello-world-react-and-typescript-book/React.md

 One of the great benefits of using React is the speed at which it can update the DOM.
 Speed is a core value of the team that develops React.
 They achieved speed by relying on a virtual representation of the DOM and some clever algorithms that allows React to make changes to the DOM faster than traditional view engines.

+React uses somthing it calls a two passes rendering process.
+First it generates the markup in the first pass.
+Then it attaches events after the markup is injected in the document.
+This allows React to generate documents on the server and send it to a client and React will recognize that the markup is already done so it just attaches the events and the app continues functioning from there.
+This makes it fast for the initial view of the app.
+Then the speed of React keeps the app functioning fast.

 Rendering of React components start when you call `ReactDOM.render` or `setState` methods.
 These methods kick of a process called [reconciliation (http://facebook.github.io/react/docs/reconciliation.html)](http://facebook.github.io/react/docs/reconciliation.html).
 Reconciliation is the process that React uses to collect the minimum amount of changes to efficiently render views.

 You call `setState` any time the state for the component is updated. `setState` will mark the component as dirty to help React optimize what actually needs to be re-rendered.
 When a component is marked for rendering the children in its sub-tree will also be rendered.
 At the end of each event loop React will call render on all of the components that have been marked dirty by `setState`.
 This means that during a single cycle React can render multiple components in one batch.